 Spaced between photos and videos of their products is content that tells the story of their customers.
 Looking at their profile, you know who their customers are, where they hang out, what they eat, and what they do.

-By having a personal element to their channel, potential customers are able to more-easily place themselves into the culture of the business.
+By having a personal element to their channel, potential customers can more easily place themselves into the business culture.

-As much as you need to to give a clear description of the product you’re selling, it is usually creativity that attracts the attention of the customer.
+As much as you need to give a clear description of the product you’re selling, it is usually created that attracts the customer’s attention.
 This can be accomplished by adding something as simple as an emoji.

 Instagram’s Search and Explore features assists in viewing the top Hashtags that will help your products get discovered more by potential customers.
 In social selling campaigns, 3-5 relevant hashtags are typically enough to attract potential customers.

-It is also important to create your own branded hashtags and to do a regular search to find out who is using it.
-This is an easy way to discover any user-generated-content that you can potentially use on your own channel.
+It is also important to create your own branded hashtags and do a regular search to find out who is using them.
+This is an easy way to discover any user-generated content that you can potentially use on your own channel.

-Selling on Instagram has never been easier, so why shouldn’t buying on Instagram follow suite?
+Selling on Instagram has never been easier, so why shouldn’t buying on Instagram follow suit?